-- A minimum of a second-class honours degree in Interior Design, Architecture or a related subject, or equivalent professional experience and/or qualifications.
-An online portfolio submission may be required as part of the selection process. - Interviews may be offered where the above entry criteria are not exactly met. - Applicants whose first language is not English must provide evidence of English language ability with a minimum IELTS score of 6.5 (normally with not less than 6.0 in any one component) or equivalent. - Prior (formal and/or experiential) learning may be assessed and accredited.
+• A minimum of a second-class honours degree in Interior Design, Architecture or a related subject, or equivalent professional experience and/or qualifications.
+An online portfolio submission may be required as part of the selection process.

+- Applicants whose first language is not English must provide evidence of English language ability with a minimum IELTS score of 6.5 (normally with not less than 6.0 in any one component) or equivalent. - Prior (formal and/or experiential) learning may be assessed and accredited.